About

 Daniel is an intellectual historian, and his work has focused on three areas of inquiry: the history and contemporary practice of U.S. foreign relations; the history and theory of liberalism; and, most recently, the history and practice of the entertainment industry.

 He is the author of Democracy in Exile: Hans Speier and the Rise of the Defense Intellectual (Cornell, 2018), which you may order here.
-He is also the co-editor, with Nicolas Guilhot, of The Decisionist Imagination: Sovereignty, Social Science, and Democracy in the Twentieth Century (Berghahn, 2019), which you may order here; and the co-editor, with Michael Brenes, of Rethinking U.S. World Power: Domestic Histories of U.S. Foreign Relations (Palgrave, 2024).
+He is also the co-editor, with Nicolas Guilhot, of The Decisionist Imagination: Sovereignty, Social Science, and Democracy in the Twentieth Century (Berghahn, 2019), which you may order here; and the co-editor, with Michael Brenes, of Rethinking U.S. World Power: Domestic Histories of U.S. Foreign Relations (Palgrave, 2024), which you may order here.

 Please see his CV for more information on his publications.

 Daniel is also the co-host of the foreign affairs podcast American Prestige, which is produced in partnership with The Nation magazine.
-He has appeared on several national television shows, including HBO’s Real Time with Bill Maher and CNN’s Smerconish.
+He has appeared on several national television shows, including HBO’s Real Time with Bill Maher and CNN’s Smerconish, as well as NPR’s Fresh Air.

 He can be reached at daniel.bessner@gmail.com.